DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 When making the bars, try to make the actual image as horizontal as possible, we can rotate them in-engine to get the look you want.

 The bars should be simple and clean.
 We don't want them to be too detailed.
-They should be
+They should be very easy to read at a glance considering the player needs to be able to see them while in combat / moving around the level.

 # HI-FI RUSH